link to MAST page UIT star image

 The UIT instrument included two six-position filter wheels.
 The "A" filters were sensitive in the near-UV while the "B" filters were sensitive in the Far-UV.
 The near-UV camera was operational only for the ASTRO-1 flight.
 The effective wavelengths and FWHM's are listed on the Instrument page.

-You may now search on any column in the mission database.
-Select the field you wish to search on and type in the qualification.
-You may find the valid range of values by clicking on the field name.
 NOTE only fields which are not already included on the search form should be selected.
-Specifying search criteria for a field that is listed in BOTH the form and in the User Option field, may cause either the query to fail or return unexpected results.
+Specifying search criteria for a field that is listed in BOTH the form and in the User Specified field, may cause either the query to fail or return unexpected results.

 Output Columns

-You may also add a column to the list.
-Select the desired column from the pull down menu beneath the list of chosen output columns, then click the add button.
+To add a column, select the desired column from the pull down menu beneath the list of chosen output columns, then click the "add" button.
 The column will be added to the bottom of the output column list.
+To add all the available columns, click the "add all" button.

-Note the output column form element has its own reset button to restore the list of output columns to the values initially displayed when the page was drawn.
-The reset button at the top of the form is used to reset the other form elements.
-Clicking the "clear form" button however can be used to restore the original default values.
+The output columns form element has its own "reset" button to restore the list of output columns to the original defaults.
+This is different than the "Reset" button at the top of the form which is used to reset the other form elements.
+Clicking the "clear form" button will restore the original defaults in all sections of the form.

 Sort output by:

-Choose how you want the output rows sorted (by default).
+Choose how you want the output rows sorted.
 You can select up to three fields to sort on.
 The rows will be sorted in the order of the first sort field; if two rows have the same sort field, they will be sorted in order of the second sort field, and so on.
+Default sort fields may be listed, but any field from the pulldown list can be used.
+Specifying multiple sort fields may increase execution time.
+If you prefer no sorting, you can specify "null" for all 3 fields.
+This may speed up the query, but results will be displayed in the order in which they were originally stored in the database table.

 For each field, you can select that the rows be sorted in reverse order on that field by selecting the reverse checkbox.
 For example, you can sort the rows with the most recent observations first by selecting Observation Date for the first sort field and selecting the reverse checkbox next to it.